OpenDSA/OpenDSA/RST/en/Glossary.rst

       This is the access paradigm for a :term:`queue`, and an old terminolgy for the queue is "FIFO list".

+   final state
+      A required element of any :term:`acceptor <finite state acceptor>`.
+      When computation on a string ends in a final state, then the machine accepts the string.
+      Otherwise the machine rejects the string.

    FIND
       One half of the :term:`UNION/FIND` algorithm for managing :term:`disjoint sets`.